vlayer-xyz/vlayer/book/src/features/mail.md

 For convenient manipulation of strings, vlayer provides StringUtils library, which consists of functions like:
 * `toAddress` - converts a string to an address if properly formatted, otherwise reverts
 * `match` - matches RegExp pattern groups and returns them as a string
-* `compare` - compares the contents of two strings.
+* `equal` - checks the contents of two strings for equality.
 Returns true if both are equal, false otherwise.

 ## Wallet Recovery Example
 Below is another example of a `Prover` smart contract parsing an email.
 However, this time the use case is a bit more advanced and allows the caller to recover access to a MultiSig wallet (a smart contract that allows multiple wallets to authorize transactions).